wp-plugins/wp-conditional-captcha/readme.txt

 * Polish (thanks to [Pawel](http://www.spin.siedlce.pl))
 * Russian (thanks to [Serge](http://verevkin.info))

-If you have any problems or suggestions, you can [email me](http://rayofsolaris.net/contact/).
+If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).

 == Frequently Asked Questions ==